hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_rule.html.markdown

 A `route_configuration_override_action` block supports the following:

-* `origin_group_id` - (Required) The origin group resource ID that the request should be routed to.
+* `cdn_frontdoor_origin_group_id` - (Required) The origin group resource ID that the request should be routed to.
 This overrides the configuration specified in the Frontdoor endpoint route.

 * `forwarding_protocol` - (Optional)  The forwarding protocol the request will be redirected as.
 This overrides the configuration specified in the route to be associated with.
 Possible values include `MatchRequest`, `HttpOnly` or `HttpsOnly`.
 Defaults to `MatchRequest`.
 Possible values include `HttpOnly`, `HttpsOnly` or `MatchRequest`.
 Defaults to `MatchRequest`.